 I thought I remembered you having a connection to Norco.

-I have not,
+I have not.

 All you have to do is listen to the people who live there.
-Yeah, exactly.
-You.
-Yeah.
-So Joel, People Power and Light or P, P and L, which I love that acronym.
-You have some awesome co founders, you were telling me about?
+They'll tell you.
+So Joel, People Power and Light or P,P and L, which I love that acronym, you have some awesome cofounders you were telling me about.
 Do you want to tell us who they are?

-Amazing, we'll have to have you back on when you get a little further down the road with your 501 C four.
-And get that a little beefed up.
+Amazing, we'll have to have you back on when you get a little further down the road with your 501(c)(4) and get that a little beefed up.
 We'll talk more about that.
-And hopefully, if folks want to plug into it, they should just email us at the best thing to do.
-Yeah,
+And hopefully, if folks want to plug into it, they should just email you.
+Is the best thing to do?

 That is a fair assessment.
 What's our biggest opportunity?

 Very good.
 And so folks know you and I had a conversation on Lefty Lagniappe, that will be on Facebook and YouTube.
 So they can go catch that video if they want a little extra content and hear us talk about youth organizing and youth voter turnout.
-Yeah.
 Joel, who's your favorite superhero?

-you get the award for new superhero.
+You get the award for new superhero.

 Yeah, Channing Tatum keeps saying he's gonna make that movie.
 I will be there day one.
 Watching it.